opengeospatial/CDBV2-2023-Summer-Workshop/VectorData.md

 * Find the first significant size in the table that is the same or smaller in this table
 * Put the model or geometry at this LOD level in the CDB

-The formula for the lower bound is:
+The formula for the lower bound is based on the approximate length in meters of an arc of one degree at the equator:
 * For CDB 1.x:
    * $ Significant Size Lower Bound > { 111319 \over 2^{LOD+11} } $
 * For CDB 2.0:
    * $ Significant Size Lower Bound > { 111319 \over 2^{LOD+4} } $

+The actual equation to obtain the value of 111319 meters per degree at the equator is $ L = {a \times \pi \times 180 deg} $.

 | CDB 2 Level | CDB 1.x Level | Significant Size |
 | ----------- | ------------- | ---------------- |